-The Spending Account works with mobile payment platroms including Apple Pay and Google Pay.
+The Checking Account works with mobile payment platforms including Apple Pay and Google Pay.

-With the Savings Account you earn 0.50% APY.
+With the optional Savings Account you earn 2.00%+ Annual Percentage Yield (“APY”).
 That’s a competitive rate as compared to the best online savings accounts.
-There are no fees on this account and no minimum balance.
-The APY is also not capped at a certain balance.
+There are no fees on this account and no minimum balance.4 The APY is also not capped at a certain balance.

 Chime offers several ways to automate your savings:

-- Round Ups: Chime will roundup transactions on the Chime debit card to the nearest dollar and transfer this amount from your Spending Account to your Savings Account.
+- Round Ups: Chime will roundup transactions on the Chime debit card to the nearest dollar and transfer this amount from your Checking Account to your Savings Account.5

-- Save When I Get Paid: You can set up a recurring automatic transfer of a percentage of your paycheck from your Spending Account to your Savings Account.
+- Save When I Get Paid: You can set up a recurring automatic transfer of a percentage of your paycheck from your Spending Account to your Savings Account.5

-Chime reports your credit activities from the card to the three major credit bureaus—TransUnion, Experian and Equifax.
-There’s no minimum security deposit required.
-You decide how much to transfer from your Spending Account to your secured account as collateral for the card.
+Chime reports your on-time payments from the card to the three major credit bureaus—TransUnion, Experian and Equifax.
+There’s no minimum security deposit required.6 You decide how much to transfer from your Checking Account to your secured account as collateral for the card.
 That becomes your limit.
 You can then use this money to pay for your charges at the end of the month.

 With the Chime mobile app, you can track your spending and savings.
-You can also send or receive money from friends.
+You can also send money to anyone whether they have Chime or not and you can receive money from friends with Chime.
 It works on both iPhone and Android devices.
-The app enables you to deposit checks and pay bills.
+The app enables you to deposit checks3 and pay bills.
 Alerts are built into the app.
 It can send you daily bank account balance notifications and instant transaction alerts when you use your debit card.

 Chime’s mobile app is one of the highest rated among bank challengers.
 It has a 4.5 out of 5.0 star rating on Google Play and a 4.8 star rating in Apple’s App Store.

-Visa Debit Card: The Chime Spending Account comes with a Visa debit card.
+Visa® Debit Card: The Chime Checking Account comes with a Visa debit card.
 The card can be used anywhere that accepts Visa, including online.
 It also serves as your ATM card.

 Free ATM Withdrawals

-Chime has over 38,000 fee-free ATMs nationwide.
+Chime has over 60,000 fee-free~ ATMs nationwide.
 They work with both MoneyPass and Visa Plus Alliance networks.
 You can withdrawal from either network for free.
-Keep in mind that free ATMs are located only in the United States.
+Keep in mind that these fee-free~ ATMs are located only in the United States.
 If you travel outside the country, you will be charged for using an ATM.